 Begin with the radishes.
 I usually put them in about 30-60 minutes before I turn off the slow cooker.
 It's up to you to determine how soft/chewy you want the veggies.

-I'll usually add in the eggplant and Napa cabbage about 15-20 minutes before turning off the slow cooker.
+I'll usually add in the eggplant and Napa cabbage for about 15-20 minutes before turning off the slow cooker.

 No, the eggplant is also a traditional Filipino dish.
 It's actually more of a salad.
 The most practical way to make the eggplant in the U.S. is to broil it in the oven.
 (In the Philippines, it's made by roasting over charcoal.)

-Easy Vegetable Beef Soup
+Beef Shank Bulalo Soup

 - 3.7 pounds beef shank 4 slices, 1 inch thick per slice, bone in

-- 400 grams red radish cut in half
+- 400 grams red radish cut in half (about 3.5 cups)

-- 600 grams napa cabbage (aka wombok) cut in half
+- 600 grams napa cabbage (aka wombok) cut in half (about 5.5 cups)

-- 300 grams eggplant sliced
+- 300 grams eggplant sliced (3 cups)

 - 6 cups beef broth